Fortinbra/Exterminate/docs/audio_system.md

 - **Gain**: Fixed at 9dB when GAIN pin tied to GND
 - **Efficiency**: High efficiency Class D amplifier design

-No custom PIO assembly is required; the Pico Extras library configures PIO and DMA under the hood.
+**Library Integration**: The pico-extras library automatically configures PIO and DMA resources.
+No custom PIO assembly is required.

 ## Embedded Audio Conversion (to PCM)